nf-core/differentialabundance/docs/usage.md

 --gtf '[path to gtf file]'
 ```

 This is usually the easiest way to supply annotations for RNA-seq features.
-It should match the GTF used in nf-core/rnaseq if that workflow was used to produce the input expression matrix.
+It should match the GTF used in nf-core/RNAseq if that workflow was used to produce the input expression matrix.
 Skip for MaxQuant.

 ### Annotation package identifiers for Affymetrix arrays

-For `-profile affy`, default behaviour is to derive an annotation table while running the affy/justrma module based on the CDF name discovered there.
+For `-profile affy`, default behavior is to derive an annotation table while running the affy/justrma module based on the CDF name discovered there.

 ### Your own features, or no features